Ubuntu 24.04 LTS Server with Nuxt 4 + NGINX + PM2

 cat ~/.ssh/id_ed25519.pub

 Why a passphrase?
 A passphrase encrypts your private key on disk.
-If your laptop is stolen, attackers can't use your key without the passphrase.
+If your laptop is hacked, or stolen, attackers can't use your key without the passphrase.
 You can use ssh-agent to avoid typing it repeatedly.

 # Optional: Start ssh-agent and add your key (so you don't type passphrase every time)